 - Retraction (very important for working in the posterior areas) and protection of the soft tissues (gums, tongue, lips, and cheeks), which are sheltered from the cutting action of the bur.

 - Better visibility in the working area.
-The advertisement of a famous manufacturer of instruments for the positioning of the rubber dam correctly reads: “Do better what you see and see better what you do”.
+The advertisement of a famous manufacturer of instruments for the positioning of the rubber dam correctly reads: “Do better what you see and see better what you do.”

 - Better tactile sensitivity during the cleaning and shaping procedure.
-Without the rubber dam, the dentists, aware of the risk of causing the patients to ingest or inhale an instrument, holds the files in such a way that they will not slip from their fingers.
+Without the rubber dam, the dentists, aware of the risk of causing the patients to ingest or inhale an instrument, hold the files in such a way that they will not slip from their fingers.
 The pressure they apply to the grip of these instruments reduces the sensitivity of their fingers and precludes using the instruments to perform delicate procedures.
 With the rubber dam in place, on the other hand, they may hold the instruments delicately, without fearing that they may slip from their hand.

 - Patients are more comfortable, as they do not feel that their mouth is invaded by hands, instruments, and liquids.
 Patients increasingly appreciate the use of the rubber dam.
 On occasion, they may ask whether it is a new invention, and once they have tried it, they do not want to have future treatment without it.

-- If you want to reduce the quantity of clamps, my top three clamps I use the most are a 14A, 14, 2A.
+- If you want to reduce the quantity of clamps, the top three clamps I use the most are a 14A, 14, and 2A.
 I use the 14A clamp for the majority of my molars.
 I use a 14 clamp for a molar that has been prepared for a crown and I use a 2A for the majority of my premolars, anteriors and canines.
 You can also get creative and clamp an adjacent tooth or teeth as well.